KhushiMulchandani/KhushiMulchandani/README.md

 # Hi there, I'm Khushi! 👋<br>
 I am a Computer Science Engineering student focused on building impactful full-stack applications and exploring the world of Data Science and Machine Learning.
-I love project-based learning and turning ideas into clean, functional code.<br><br>
+I love project-based learning and turning ideas into clean, functional code.<br>

+---

 # 🚀 What I'm Up To:<br>
  - Developing full-stack web platforms connecting frontend interfaces with robust backends.<br>
  - Diving deep into Python, Data Analysis and Machine Learning.<br>
  - Passionate about creating efficient, scalable systems and intuitive user experiences.<br>
  - **Belief:** True learning happens in the terminal, through trial, error, and building projects from scratch!

+---

 # 💻 Technical Skills: